 You can also contact the department of education, the higher education agency, the special education agency, and the adult education agency in your state to learn about available financial assistance.

-A number of scholarships are available for students from underrepresented minority groups, including:
+A number of scholarships are available for students from underrepresented backgrounds, including:

 These are just a few of the opportunities available to students seeking financial assistance.